 In some cases, you may only need 5%, so for the above example, you could still get a mortgage with just £12,500.
 But again, this depends on your income and credit rating.
 Mortgage providers will only lend to those they're confident can keep up with the monthly repayments.

-if you have always paid your bills on time
+you have always paid your bills on time

-have a record of using credit sensibly
+you have a record of using credit sensibly

-not maxing out your credit card
+you have not maxed out your credit card

 you're on the electoral register